 All of this is deeply disturbing for so many reasons.
 What follows is my response to those who have felt compelled to do this:

-Instead of expressing sorrow at seeing a man mercilessly tortured and choked out by murderess imposters, you’ve decided, no doubt motivated by only the best intentions (!), to alert everyone to Mr. Floyd’s previous arrest record.
+Instead of expressing sorrow at seeing a man killed, you’ve decided, no doubt motivated by only the best intentions (!), to alert everyone to Mr. Floyd’s previous arrest record.
 You just couldn’t wait to cast the first stones at the sinner that he was as you held up his record of sins against God and man—rocks that you specifically went searching for, because evidently a Black man being choked out by bad cops must have been something he brought upon himself and deserved.

-Maybe you think that it doesn’t play that?
-Think again.
-This is a tactic that is used by racists time and again whenever a Black person is killed.
+It may not be your intention, but you need to know that this is a tactic that is used time and again whenever a Black person is killed.
 For example, this article in Scientific American states, “When Black people are killed by police, their character and even their anatomy is turned into justification for their killer’s exoneration.
 It’s a well-honed tactic.”

 To put this in perspective, I saw a video recently of a young teenaged White girl named Izabella from Louisiana in tears as she spoke of how her parents told her that Mr. Floyd got what he deserved because he did something wrong.
 We don’t know if they were referring to Mr. Floyd’s past, but it certainly seems more than coincidental.